 - 1 egg

 - About 500 to 600 grams of flour

 - Butter as needed

-Chakhokhbili is a type of Georgian stew which is not difficult to cook!
-This dish is a delicious combination of beef soup, chicken stew and fresh vegetables such as tarragon.
+Chakhokhbili is a type of Georgian stew that is not difficult to cook!
+This dish is a delicious combination of beef soup, chicken stew, and fresh vegetables such as tarragon.